 Active Knox Speaker Series

-The Active Knox Speaker Series will resume on Tuesday, October 13 with a presentation from Dr. Gene Fitzhugh and Dr. Christina Barroso discussing their study of Knoxville's parks and the impact of design on physical activity and health equity.
-There will be two virtual sessions (via Zoom), one at noon and one at 6:00 pm.
+The Active Knox Speaker Series resumed on Tuesday, October 13 with a presentation from Dr. Gene Fitzhugh and Dr. Christina Barroso discussing their study of Knoxville's parks and the impact of design on physical activity and health equity.
+Watch the recorded version of the presentation at this link!

 The next event in the Speaker Series will be on December 3, at 6:00 pm and will feature Charles Brown of Rutgers University.
 Learn more about the event here!